top of page

 Mouthing & Biting & Chewing

 “Bite inhibition” refers to a dog’s ability to control the force of his bite.
-Puppies usually learn bite inhibition during play with other puppies.
+Puppies usually learn bite inhibition from their mother and during play with other puppies.
 If one puppy bites another too hard while playing, the playmate yelps and usually stops playing.
-After a moment, play resumes and the puppies eventually learn how to inhibit their bites so the fun never stops.
+After a moment, play resumes, and the puppies eventually learn how to inhibit their bites so the fun never stops.
 Providing plenty of chances to play with other puppies and dogs will be extremely helpful in teaching bite inhibition to your puppy.
-We want to teach that soft bites are desirable through age 18 weeks of age.
+We want to teach that soft bites are desirable through age 18 weeks of age when puppies seem to be pretty good at continuing to adapt their bite pressure, and then we can start to ask our puppy to discontinue mouthing our bodies.

 (Not sure what a hard bite is?
 Check this link out.)